MicrosoftDocs/powerbi-docs/powerbi-docs/service-create-the-new-workspaces.md

     ![Workspace settings](media/service-create-the-new-workspaces/power-bi-workspace-settings.png)

-2. Under **Advanced** > **Workspace OneDrive or SharePoint**, type the name of the Office 365 group that you created earlier.
+2. Under **Advanced** > **Workspace OneDrive**, type the name of the Office 365 group that you created earlier.
 Power BI automatically picks up the OneDrive for the group.

     ![Specify a OneDrive location](media/service-create-the-new-workspaces/power-bi-new-workspace-onedrive.png)

 3. Select **Save**.

-### Access the workspace OneDrive or SharePoint location
+### Access the workspace OneDrive location

-After you've configured the OneDrive or SharePoint location, you can get to it from a few different places in the workspace:
+After you've configured the OneDrive location, you can get to it from a few different places in the workspace:

 - Select **Workspaces** > *workspace name* > the ellipsis (**...**) menu > **Files**.